fatemabhayani/ATM/phase2/phase2/README.txt

 2. Package Phase2.Accounts
-- includes account interface as well as the different types of accounts (Asset, Credit card, Cashback card, Chequing, Savings, Line of credit) which extend Account, and the AccountManager which stores and has access to all of the account information.
+- includes account interface as well as the different types of accounts (Asset, Credit card, CashBackCard, Chequing, Savings, Line of credit) which extend Account, and the AccountManager which stores and has access to all of the account information.

 3. Package Phase2.Data
+- where all the data is stored. mostly text files like alerts.txt, userdata.text, etc. Also includes DataReader, DataSaver, and  WriteFile classes.

 4. Package Phase2.Display